 Fever and Night Sweats During Mesothelioma Treatment

 Night sweats are usually nothing to worry about on their own, as long a patient drinks plenty of fluids to stay hydrated.
 On the other hand, a fever may be a symptom of infection.
 Infections are very dangerous for mesothelioma patients, especially during chemotherapy.

 Mesothelioma patients should have their temperature checked whenever they feel flushed or chilled, or if they experience cold or flu symptoms.
-If a cancer patient runs a temperature over 100.4 F for more than an hour, it is a medical emergency.
+If a cancer patient runs a temperature over 100.4 F for more than an hour or any fever higher than 101 F, it is a medical emergency.

 Mesothelioma patients and caregivers must take special precautions to prevent infection.
 To control night sweats, doctors may be able to prescribe medication.